Voice of Customer Research on Reddit: A Complete Guide

 Understanding how customers choose between alternatives is critical for positioning.
 Reddit is full of explanations like: "I tried [Tool A] but the learning curve was too steep.
 Went with [Tool B] because it just works."

-This reveals that ease of use is critical for this customer—they tried a product and abandoned it specifically because of complexity.
-It shows they are willing to switch products, indicating an active buyer rather than someone locked into an existing solution.
+This reveals that ease of use is critical—they abandoned a product specifically because of complexity.
+It shows they're willing to switch products, indicating an active buyer.
 The phrase "just works" becomes valuable positioning language.

 Emotional Language